bayesian-bee/addons/HorizonFisher/README.md

 The above can be enabled by setting `anti_gm_enabled` to true in the settings XML file.
 If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set `anti_gm_enabled` to true and restart the addon.

 **Remember, this may not prevent you from being suspended or banned if you are caught botting.** All botting is at your own risk, and the best way to avoid getting caught is to bot less.

+## Changelog

+0.7.0.2
+* Fixing elshimo frog/newt
+* Moving changelog in README

+0.7.0.1
+* Added the shortcut addon command `//hf`
+* Adjusted gigant squid parameters.

+0.7.0.0
+* Added anti-GM technology that reacts to being pos hacked or zoned.

+0.6.3.1
+* Corrected arrow_duration for forest carp.

+0.6.3.0
+* Fixed a mismatch between sever-calculated stamina depletion and addon-calculated stamina depletion introduced by floating point arithmetic errors

+0.6.2.4
+* Fixed a bug in which error messages would not display under most circumstances.